18F/content-guide/index.md

     href: '#if-you-work-at-another-organization'
 ---

-At 18F, we believe that good government content is the same as good content anywhere else: it is easy to understand, and helps users to do what they want to do.
+At 18F, we believe that good government content is the same as good content anywhere else: it is easy to understand, and it helps users do what they want to do.

 The question we want to answer with this guide is: how do we get there?